Satan's Slave (1976 film): Plot

-Frances tells Catherine that Camilla possessed supernatural abilities and that Alexander, who believes in necromancy, intends to resurrect the girl's spirit to increase his own power.
-Having murdered several women, including his own wife, to test his theories, he has determined that he can achieve this only by sacrificing Catherine, Camilla's direct descendant, when she turns 20—Camilla's age at the time of her death.
-Frances also warns Catherine not to trust Stephen: having witnessed his mother's sacrifice as a young boy, he has grown into a murderer like his father.
+Frances tells Catherine that Camilla had supernatural abilities and that Alexander, who believes in necromancy, plans to resurrect her spirit to increase his own power.
+Having murdered several women, including his own wife, to test his theories, he has determined that he can achieve this only by sacrificing Catherine, Camilla's direct descendant, when she turns 20.
+Frances also warns Catherine not to trust Stephen who, having witnessed his mother's sacrifice as a young boy, has grown up to be a murderer like his father.

-Discovering Frances' betrayal, Stephen stabs her to death and locks Catherine away.
-On the morning of her birthday, Catherine is led into the surrounding woods to be sacrificed by Alexander and his cult but escapes after stabbing Stephen through the eye with a nail file.
-At the entrance to the estate she runs into Malcolm, who claims that both he and her mother survived the car accident.
-She is then taken back to the house, where Alexander, no longer wearing his ritual robes, claims that her recent experiences were merely hallucinations brought on by the sedative.
-However, his trickery is uncovered when Catherine pulls back a curtain to find Stephen's bloody corpse.
+Discovering Frances' betrayal, Stephen stabs her to death and locks Catherine in a bedroom.
+On the morning of her birthday, Catherine is led into the nearby woods to be sacrificed by Alexander and his cult.
+She escapes after stabbing Stephen through the eye with a nail file, then runs into Malcolm, who claims that both he and her mother survived the car accident.
+Malcolm takes Catherine back to the house, where Alexander, no longer wearing his ritual robes, tells Catherine that her recent experiences were hallucinations brought on by the sedative.
+However, his trickery is uncovered when Catherine pulls back a curtain to find Stephen's corpse.
 Alexander praises Catherine's brutality and hails her as a true descendant of Camilla.
-It is then revealed that Malcolm, not Alexander, is the head of the cult.
-Trapped, Catherine screams in horror, realising that she is about to face her own death.
+Malcolm is then revealed to be the actual leader of the cult.
+Trapped, Catherine screams in terror.